renz-b/RoxasCityCOVID19Tweepy/README.md

 ROXAS CITY COVID 19 BOT
 > I am a bot that tweets COVID 19 stats.
 I use selenium to automate navigation through the website (simple requests HTML does not work) and then takes a screenshot of the desired data.
 I then use pytesseract to recognize text and numbers on the screenshot which then returns a string.
 String is then formatted and tweeted using Tweepy API.

-If data is duplicate from yesterday, automated retweet from latest COVID 19 news from WHO.
+> If data is duplicate from yesterday, automated retweet from latest COVID 19 news from WHO.

 Python 3.9

+V 2.5.0
+- Func: Improved modularity; added function if with screenshots selenium script does not have to run again.
+Added error handling in retweet.
+- Todo: Further error handling if with invalid user inputs
+- Plan: V 3.0.0 source: DOH data drop consisting of CSV files.
+Parse using pandas.

 V 2.4.0
 - Func: If data is duplicate from yesterday or unupdated, bot will retweet latest COVID stats from WHO